jansvoboda11/psr-router/README.md

 **Router** is a PHP routing library built with [PSR-7](https://www.php-fig.org/psr/psr-7/) in mind.

-Routing libraries in general allow your application to execute different code paths based on the structure of incoming HTTP requests, most commonly their URI.
+Routing libraries in general allow your application to execute different code paths based on the structure of incoming HTTP requests, usually their URI.

 This library features simple declarative way of creating routes, has great performance and is highly flexible.